-New regulations introduced to combat pension scams
+Regulations to combat pension scams

-The introduction of the Occupational and Personal Pension Schemes (Conditions for Transfers) 2021 Regulations came into force on 30 November 2021.
-The new regulations introduced tighter controls on transferring your LGPS pension benefits and sets out conditions which must be met before a transfer can take place, this includes signposting members to appropriate guidance and scam advice.
+The Occupational and Personal Pension Schemes (Conditions for Transfers) 2021 Regulations came into force on 30 November 2021.
+These regulations provide tighter controls on transferring your LGPS pension benefits and sets out conditions which must be met before a transfer can take place such as signposting members to appropriate guidance and scam advice.